benallfree/laravel-stapler-images/readme.md

 Do you love [Laravel Administrator](https://github.com/FrozenNode/Laravel-Administrator) as much as I do?
 Sweet.
 Here's how you do it.

+First, familiarize yourself with the [`location`](http://administrator.frozennode.com/docs/field-type-image) attribute of upload fields in Laravel Administrator.

+### Step 1: Choose ONE location where Laravel Administrator will upload your files.

-In `config/laravel-stapler/images.php`, there is an `admin_path` that should be configured.
-You might like the default, and if you do, then you need to make sure the directory exists (someone fix that please).
+In `config/laravel-stapler/images.php`, there is an `la_path` that can be configured.
+The default is fine, but if you want to change it you may.
+Use the same location for ALL models in Laravel Administrator.
+Laravel Stapler Images will look in this config path for any uploads being saved.

+### Step 2: Configure your Laravel Administrator model, being careful to use the `config()` path you chose in Step 1.

-Then, in `config/administrator/<your model>.php`, configure your model file as follows:
+Configure `config/administrator/<your model>.php` as follows:

     <?php